utshomax/postman-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 1. (Optional) Select **Add comment** to add a note for the API Network Manager or Folder Manager.
 1. Select **Request workspace**.

-### Requesting to add a collection from the API Builder
+### Requesting to add a collection from the workbench

-[Collection Editors](/docs/collaborating-in-postman/roles-and-permissions/#collection-roles) can request to add collections to your Private API Network from the API Builder.
+[Collection Editors](/docs/collaborating-in-postman/roles-and-permissions/#collection-roles) can request to add collections to your Private API Network from the workbench.

 1. Open the collection you want to add to the Private API Network.
 1. In the collection overview, select **Request to Add to API Network**.